 Hierarchical clustering

 Another method for clustering dissimilarity data is hierarchical clustering, an algorithm whose goal is to create a dendrogram reflecting the hierarchical structure of multilevel data.
 Therefore, in a three-level dendrogram, two distinct clusters at the third level would be subcomponents of the same cluster at the second level.
 The authors used an agglomerative approach (i.e., a bottom-up approach), in which each datapoint is first treated as its own cluster.
 The algorithm then recursively merges the two clusters that are closest together until all points have been merged into a single cluster (i.e., the first-level parent cluster).
 After implementing this algorithm, the authors identified the Nth level where the minimum number of points within the smallest cluster was equal to the smallest number of points within the DBSCAN clusters.
 Since they set the DBSCAN parameter MinPts=5, this ended up being a minimum of five points within the smallest cluster.
 As we did with K-means clustering, we mapped the sensations using t-SNE coordinates, then color-coded according to the identified clusters.
 Once again, we assigned qualitative labels to these clusters based on our best guesses about the underlying structure.

+REPLICATION RESULTS

+EXTENSION RESULTS

+CONCLUSIONS

 We were able to successfully replicate both Experiment 1 and Experiment 2 as well as extend the authors original findings using different clustering algorithms.
 While we experienced many of the joys of open science, there were major difficulties in successfully reproducing the author’s results.
 The authors stored their repository in an unusual format and most of their data was stored in an inaccessible format (MatLab files).
 Unless researchers have access to a working copy of MatLab, which is not a free software, replication using just the provided files would be difficult.
 We created CSV files for all of the replication figures and believe the authors should have done so to increase accessibility.